masioware/rsa-with-python/README.md

 # rsa-with-python
-A simple program for cypher and decypher in RSA cryptosystem
+A simple program for cipher and decipher in RSA cryptosystem

 ### example private keys:
 - P = 17